 Their dazzling, iridescent blue sheen is created by the diffraction of light off the millions of tiny scales covering their wings.
 In the wild they flash their wings to startle predators, giving them an extra fraction of a second to beat a hasty retreat.

-At Chester Zoo the Blue Morpho is one of the butterfly species we breed regularly.
-Our Horticulture & Botanic team grow peanuts in their greenhouses and then supply them to our butterfly keepers once they are about 30cm tall.
-These are then placed in the Butterfly Journey exhibit for the adult butterflies to lay their eggs on.
+The Blue Morpho is one of the butterfly species that we breed regularly.
+Our Horticulture & Botany team grow peanuts in their greenhouses and then supply them to our butterfly keepers once they are about 30cm tall.
+These are then placed in the Butterfly Journey habitat for the adult butterflies to lay their eggs on.